kevinwilde/iems313-network-optimization/README.md

 ### To Do:
 * Are we supposed to run separately 500K and 1 million?
-* Define line_exist param automatically?
+* For loop for run file?